Curie (rocket engine): Monopropellant version

 The Electron third stage, which is powered by Curie, is equipped with its own reaction control system, avionics, power, and communication systems.
 During the first flight in January 2018 where Curie was tested, the Electron third stage—also referred to as the "kick stage"—coasted for roughly 40 minutes after successfully deploying an Earth-imaging Dove satellite built by the company Planet Labs, then ignited the Curie engine on its first in-space test.
 After this test, the stage was left in orbit.
 However, Rocket Lab stated that future launches would have the stage deorbited after releasing their payloads to prevent addition to space debris.

 While Rocket Lab is not known to have specified the monopropellant used by Curie, in 2012 Rocket Lab demonstrated the use of a non-toxic Viscous Liquid Monopropellant (VLM) that it had developed.

 Bi-propellant version

 In August 2020 Rocket Lab indicated that the kick stage uses an unspecified liquid bi-propellant fuel for the Curie engine.

 HyperCurie

 Rocket Lab has also developed a version of the Curie engine with more thrust called HyperCurie.
+While Curie is pressure-fed, HyperCurie is electric pump-fed.
 The engine was used on the CAPSTONE lunar mission that launched in June 2022.
+HyperCurie is set to be used on the upcoming Photon mission to Venus, Venus Life Finder.